 Distribution of the Salk poliomyelitis vaccine to the States began in July, 1956.
-The States are responsible for the organization and running of their own campaigns and for the distribution of the vaccine in accordance with priority groups established by the National Health and Medical Research Council.
-The first priority group consists of children in the 0-14 age group, expectant mothers, and persons subjected to special risk.
-These persons have been found to be the most vulnerable.
+The States were responsible for the organization and running of their own campaigns and for the distribution of the vaccine in accordance with priority groups established by the National Health and Medical Research Council.
+Up to 1958, priority was given to children in the 0-14 age group, expectant mothers, and persons subjected to special risk.
+During 1958, this priority was extended to persons in the 15-44 age group.